glenrage/block-dex/README.md

 1. Add Pokemon Feature - Since instructions were to NOT use the Pokedex API, my intuition tells me this feature should allow the user to custom add a new Pokemon that does not exist.
    - I created a reusable form component that utilizes React.Context so that the form may be used globally within the application without any parent-child dependency.
    - I stored the new pokemon data in localstorage, normally we would probably want to persist the data through a database layer, but in our case its temporarily stored on the client side.
-   - New Pokemon data is retrieved through Context API
+   - New Pokemon data is retrieved through Context API.
+Using Redux would be a bit overkill for this small project, but as our app scales a state management library would be ideal than the Context API.
-2. Error Handling - Main application error handling is handled through an Error Handler Higher order component.
+2. Error Handling - Main application error handling is handled through an Error Handler Wrapper component.
 Network requests error handling is done via simple try catch blocks.
+3. Responsiveness & Styling - Unfortunately did not have enough time to make it mobile pixel perfect.
+Gallery view does scale down as screen resolution decreases.
-3. Testing - I added some Integration tests as I think they provide the most bang for buck when it comes to time allotted for writing tests
+4. Testing - I added a few integration & unit tests.
+I favor integration testing as how components render within pages or other components gives the best return or "bang for buck" for time allotted to writing tests

 <p align="right">(<a href="#readme-top">back to top</a>)</p>